 Our client was served with a restraining order from his neighbor.
 The neighbor accused the client of interfering with his regular activities, personal harassment, and causing him to be afraid.

-Through investigation of the facts, we discovered that the person’s claims were not true and the request for a TRO was denied.
+Through investigation of the facts, we discovered that the person’s claims were not true and the request to extend the TRO was denied.

-The neighbor was ordered to pay our client money for the damages and attorney’s fees.
+The neighbor was ordered to pay our client attorney’s fees.
 (In re matter of L.C.)

 10. EX-GIRLFRIEND UPSET AT HER BOYFRIEND DUE TO JEALOUSY